tufts-ml/hugheslab-onboarding/HOWTO_write_research_statement.md

 * Articulate a clear niche for yourself (not too general, not too specific)
 * Keep it short and simple (have a 2 page version and a 3 page version ready to go).

+### Reflect your brand

+Want this research statement to have synergy with your other statements and CV, and make clear what skills + interests you have.

+See MIT EECS resources on branding: <https://mitcommlab.mit.edu/eecs/commkit/faculty-application/>

+Be more narrow than "AI for X" or "computer vision", but not about one project.

 ### Resources

 * MIT EECS Comm Kit: https://mitcommlab.mit.edu/eecs/commkit/faculty-application-research-statement/